Annisquam Harbor Lighthouse

 Places to Visit Nearby:

 The lighthouse is located in the middle of a small waterfront neighborhood and is off limits to visitors, especially during the summer months.
-If you need to get photos, plan off-season, pull over on the road, take your chances and get some images.
 Annisquam is located just outside the city of Gloucester.

 There is a beach nearby the lighthouse that provides nice views of the lighthouse, especially in the off-season. |